 "Since taking the helm in Tampa Bay in January 2019, Arians has assembled the most gender diverse coaching staff in the NFL," announced the Women's Sports Foundation.
 "He has hired two female coaches as full-time assistants — a first within the league — and this offseason, the Buccaneers have added to their front office talent with the addition of Jacqueline Davidson as the team's director of football research.
 Indicative of his belief in equal opportunity, the two-time Associated Press NFL Coach of the Year has spent his career working for gender inclusivity in what is historically known to be a male-dominated sport."

-The award will be presented during the 2020 Annual Salute to Women in Sports online broadcast, airing on Yahoo Sports, and will be presented to Arians by none other than WSF Founder Billie Jean King.
+The award was presented during the 2020 Annual Salute to Women in Sports online broadcast, airing on Yahoo Sports, and was given to Arians by none other than WSF Founder Billie Jean King on October 14.

 The women's rights advocate has followed Arians and his program closely, taking part in an Epix and NFL Films feature last season that highlighted both the Bucs head coach and the team's two female coaches, assistant strength and conditioning coach Maral Javadifar and assistant defensive line coach Lori Locust.
 Arians has also participated in the Women's Careers in Football Forum hosted by the NFL as a way to further enforce his commitment to gender inclusivity within professional football.

 "Our organization is so inclusive," said Arians.
 "The Bucs organization themselves are frontrunners in handling inclusiveness and diversity on staffs and in our building.
 There were no repercussions.
 It was just, "If they're the best people to help you win, let's hire them….It's the same thing I told my daughter a long time ago - anything is out there for you.
 Work hard, put your nose to the grindstone and don't give up.
 Don't ever give up; just keep fighting for it."